xvishaldongre/you-dl/README.md

 # Install

-- iydl is available on pypi
+- you-dl is available on pypi
 ```
-pip3 install iydl
+pip3 install you-dl
 ```

 # Usage